what-is-f#

 F# incorporates several fundamental concepts of functional programming, including:

-• Immutability: Values in F# are immutable by default, reducing the likelihood of unintended side effects and enhancing code reliability.
+• Immutability: Values in F# are immutable by default, reducing the likelihood of unintended side effects and enhancing reliability.

 • Higher-order functions: Functions in F# can accept other functions as arguments or return functions as results, enabling elegant and concise code.